In this Article:

 The Taurus Company

-In case you were wondering where Taurus got the nickname “Slim”, look at the width measurement…less than an inch.
-That’s pretty slim in my book.
+In case you were wondering where Taurus got the nickname “Slim”, look at the width measurement — it’s less than an inch, and that’s pretty slim in my book.

-We all know that I tend to include way too many photos in my reviews, but I figure that some of you out there might appreciate the plethora of images.
+We all know that I tend to include way too many photos in my reviews.
+However, I figure that some of you out there might appreciate the plethora of images.
 I’ll comment, in the caption, if needed.
-Without further ado, here is the 709 Slim up close and personal…
+So, without further ado, here is the 709 Slim up close and personal.

 Notice the small built-in feed ramp, ejector and locking block.

 Note firing pin block and orange striker channel.
-Note both the polished surfaces and those not so thoroughly polished…interesting!
+Note both the polished surfaces and those not so thoroughly polished.

 Note loaded chamber indicator and rear sight set screw.